EduNLP/textbook-analysis/README.md

 # Textbook Analysis via Natural Language Processing
 Code for the paper "Content Analysis of Textbooks via Natural Language Processing".
 > Lucy*, L., Demszky*, D., Bromley, P. & Jurafsky, D. (2019).
-Content Analysis of Textbooks via Natural Language Processing: Novel Findings on Gender, Race, and Ethnicity in Texas US HistoryTextbooks. _Under Review_.  *indicates equal contribution
+Content Analysis of Textbooks via Natural Language Processing: Findings on Gender, Race, and Ethnicity in Texas US HistoryTextbooks. _Under Review_.  *indicates equal contribution

 This script is for those who would like to perform analyses on their own textbook data (or any other data), to better understand the representation of minorities and women in text.
 These scripts should be very easy to use, so you **do not need any technical background** to run these analyses.
 See our paper for a more detailed description of each method.